-For many solopreneurs, the sell-do loop is an everyday reality, and once again related to time.
-Most one-person shows don't engage in traditional digital marketing, because there isn't time to write blogs, join social discussions or send emails.
-They have a small group of customers or clients that they serve on a daily basis, which are the bread and butter of the business.
-Then solopreneurs have a batch of potential customers or clients who they are eternally discussing – but not actually doing – business with.
+For many solopreneurs, the sell-do loop is an everyday reality and once again related to time.
+Most one-person shows don't engage in traditional digital marketing because there isn't time to write blogs, join social discussions or send emails.
+Instead, they have a small group of customers or clients that they serve daily, which is the bread and butter of the business.
+Then solopreneurs have a batch of potential customers or clients with whom they are eternally discussing – but not actually doing – business.
 This is the sell-do loop: you sell, you do, and then you repeat.
 There is never growth or movement, because how can there be?
 There is only one you.

-Of course, there is a whole host of ways you can get out of the sell-do loop.
+Of course, there are a whole host of ways you can get out of the sell-do loop.
 But many of them are complicated.
-Getting a business partner or hiring employees ends the sell-do loop, but it brings with it a series of other issues.
-Farming out some freelance work might alleviate the pressure of the sell-do loop for a moment, but it's a bandaid, not a solution.
+For example, getting a business partner or hiring employees ends the sell-do loop, but it brings with it a series of other issues.
+Likewise, farming out some freelance work might alleviate the pressure of the sell-do loop for a moment, but it's a bandaid, not a solution.

 It Provides Knowledge, Which is Power

 When it comes down to it, working with an agency is better than going it alone – even if you're a solopreneur – because there is so much to learn about the digital world.
 We say it all the time, but it's tough to keep up with digital marketing trends, even for marketers and agencies.
 And we live this stuff, every single day!

 When you work with an agency, not only do you solve the "time is money" problem and escape the sell-do loop, you also gain access to the knowledge of people and resources who can take you – and your business – to the next level.
 Gaining knowledge is power, and it's also so much better than struggling by yourself.